bji219/dep_bji219_site/_posts/2021-06-21-BillScraper.markdown

 import emoji
 ```

-Here is a code snippet showing how I split the cost of the bills by converting the scraped dollar amount strings and divide them by two with my roommate.
+Here is a code snippet showing how I split the cost of the bills by converting the scraped dollar amount strings and dividing them by two with my roommate.
 ```python3
 # Splits the cost of the bills
 def split(wifi, curr_elecbill):